-A low-level operation of the environmental regulator is underway at the Pike Floodplain.
-The regulator is being held at the target height of 15.1 m AHD (55 cm above the normal level at the Pike regulator) with lowering back to normal operating levels to commence next week.
-Pumping has commenced at 2 sites higher on the floodplain at Pike to water regenerating lignum and black box.
+The low-level operation of the environmental regulator at the Pike Floodplain is entering the draw down phase and the water level is now being slowly reduced back to the normal operating level.
+Pumping is continuing at 2 sites higher on the floodplain at Pike to water regenerating lignum and black box and to provide habitat for birds and frogs.

-At Katarapko floodplain, the drawdown of the low-level operation during which water levels were raised behind The Splash regulator by 2.0 metres (to 12.0 m AHD) has commenced this week.
-Water levels are now being gradually lowered back to the normal operating levels (10m AHD).
+At Katarapko floodplain, the drawdown of water level following the low-level operation is continuing.
+The water level is being gradually lowered back to the normal operating levels (10m AHD).

-Water for the environment is currently being delivered via pumping to 4 sites on the Chowilla Floodplain.
+Water for the environment is also currently being delivered via pumping to sites on the Chowilla Floodplain.